jshwanttv/darkest-dungeon/torchless-no-stress-heal.md

 - 1x idol/dark crown for DD maps

 Milestones:
-- Weeks 5-8: Typically one death around this time (luck runs out).
+- **Weeks 5-8**: Typically one death around this time (luck runs out).
 After week 8, should have enough trinkets to tackle dungeons consistently without having to escape.

-- Weeks 15-18: Typically one death around this time (overconfidence?).
+- **Weeks 15-18**: Typically one death around this time (overconfidence?).
 End of early game and beginning of mid game.Should start tackling Apprentice bosses and opening up farmstead/CC around this time.

-- Week 30ish: Kill a veteran boss and Miller.
+- **Week 30ish**: Kill a veteran boss and Miller.

-- Week 40-50: Typically deaths around this time.
+- **Week 40-50**: Typically deaths around this time.
 Tail end of mid game, should be preparing teams for DD and late game.
 Clearing veteran bosses around this time.

 **Farmstead Teams**
 | Dungeon | Team Comp | Description |